A fan’s guide – the club from early doors to today

 Guided by Pavel Nedvěd in midfield and backed by Gianluigi Buffon in goal, the Zebras won back-to-back titles but lost the Champions League final of 2003 to Milan.
 Two further titles, under Fabio Capello, were struck from the records after the match-fixing scandal of 2006.

 At the same time, the club was planning an entirely new stadium on the site of the dreaded Stadio delle Alpi.
 Demoted to Serie B and bereft of departing foreign stars, Juve must have questioned the wisdom of laying out €155 million, €60 million of it in loans.
-Opened in 2011, the Juventus (or Allianz) Stadium has since proved to be a superb investment, and a shining example to the club’s peers.
+Opened in 2011, the Juventus (aka Allianz) Stadium has since proved to be a superb investment, and a shining example to the club’s peers.

-Based at Torino’s Stadio Olimpico in the interim, juve only needed one season to end their enforced sojourn in Serie B, talismanic Del Piero, Nedvěd and Buffon sticking by the Old Lady to play their way out of ignominy.
+Based at Torino’s Stadio Olimpico in the interim, Juve only needed one season to end their enforced sojourn in Serie B, talismanic Del Piero, Nedvěd and Buffon sticking by the Old Lady to play their way out of ignominy.

 With Antonio Conte at the helm, Del Piero captain and Andrea Pirlo pulling the strings, Juve went the entire 2011-12 season unbeaten and picked up a first league title in nearly a decade.
 It was also an emotional farewell for Del Piero, who bowed out after a record 705 appearances.
 Clean sheets by Buffon then helped Conte’s Juve to retain the title in 2013.